deomorxsy/kjx-headless/README.md

 Taking up from where [eulab-poc](https://github.com/deomorxsy/eulab-poc) left ;D

 This proof-of-concept monorepo gathers concepts from several [1] constrained systems to create a *NIX Distro, Linux-based.
-Composed by Busybox/LFS, it applies CI/CD for infrastructure automation.
+The distribution is compose by Busybox/LFS.
+This repository applies basic CI for infrastructure automation, much like the AUFS project.
+CD is current a work in progress.
 Aimed to explore the performance of virtualized environments.

 Check the [Gitlab mirror]() for an example using Jenkins instead of Github Actions.